flipnoteeta/demo/README.md

-As on Febuary 2026, we're phasing out of sample flipnotes in favor of future services.
+As on Febuary 2026, we're phasing out of sample Flipnotes in favor of future services.

-# Flipnote Eta Demo
+# Flipnote Eta Demo/Prototype
-Flipnote Eta Demo is a demo website exclusively on GitHub.io.
+Flipnote Eta Demo/Prototype is a demo website exclusively on GitHub.io.
 It does not use for upload functionality.
-Instead, it contains for sample flipnotes (As we saw many popular flipnotes in late 2000s/early 2010s, including Zelda flipnote which does not include in Flipnote Archive).
+Instead, it contains for sample Flipnotes (As we saw many popular Flipnotes in late 2000s/early 2010s, including Zelda Flipnote which does not include in Flipnote Archive).
 Also, there are 2 features appeared.

 # Switching Video Players (Flipnote.js and HTML5)
 Users can allow to switch the both video players by clicking "Switch to Flipnote/Video Player".
 They're works on browsers, PC, consoles, mobile, and tablets.